microsoft/genaiops-promptflow-template/docs/Azure_devops_how_to_setup.md

 **Run Prompts in Flow**
 - Upload bulk run dataset
 - Bulk run prompt flow based on dataset.
 - Bulk run each prompt variant

+**Run promptflow in AML Pipeline as parallel component**
+- It reuses the already registered data assets for input.
+- Runs the promptflow in AML Pipeline as a parallel component, where we can control the concurrency and parallelism of the promptflow execution.
+For more details refer [here](https://microsoft.github.io/promptflow/tutorials/pipeline.html).
+- The output of the promptflow is stored in the Azure ML workspace.

 **Evaluate Results**
 - Upload ground test dataset